binipringle/intro-to-dh/_texts/2-version-control.md

 # Review of the Command Line

-In this session, we'll be using the command line (terminal, bash) which you saw in the command line session.
-We'll also use your text editor.
+In this session, we'll be using the command line (terminal, bash) which you learned to use in the command line session.
+We'll also use VS Code.
 We'll be moving between these two spaces throughout the session.

 First, let's quickly review some command line basics, including navigation.